wuliguozi/CLFuzz/README.md

 ### STEP 2: Build the Modules

-To build the driver for each targeted modules, follow the steps:
+To build the driver for each targeted module, follow the steps:

 1. Compile the library into a static library file.
 2. Specify the required environment variables.